Jayyingguo/myCV/MyCV.md

 ### **Cambricon SinGo** `2022.7 - Present`

 _Software Engineering_<br>
-Worked with a team on Research and development of market-oriented chips for autonomous driving.
+Worked with a team on research and development of market-oriented chips for autonomous driving.
 Our team focus on the DSP.
 I am committed to the development of operator optimization, mainly CV operators, and algorithm optimization.
 Our goal is to create a reliable and high-performance DSP.

 ## Honors & Awards